 FY 21 Audit Report Finding Area FY 21 Audit Report Rec.
-Number Recommendation Description Status of FY 21 Recommendations in FY 23 4 Conduct a review of transactions processed in Momentum and already migrated to Oracle through interface or reported in Oracle using journal entries, to ensure that correct object class codes were applied.
-Repeat - Open Material Weakness (MW) Internal Control Program (FMFIA) 8 Establish controls and training to ensure that each functional office/unit performs an independent assessment of internal controls to inform the CEO's statement of assurance, even if unfavorable outcomes are expected.
+Number Recommendation Description Status of FY 21 Recommendations in FY 23 4 (4) Conduct a review of transactions processed in Momentum and already migrated to Oracle through interface or reported in Oracle using journal entries, to ensure that correct object class codes were applied.
+Repeat - Open Material Weakness Internal Controls Program (FMFIA) 7 (8) Establish controls and training to ensure that each functional office/unit performs an independent assessment of internal controls to inform the CEO's statement of assurance, even if unfavorable outcomes are expected.
 This proactive approach will promote the early detection of potential findings and allow for prompt remediation.
-Repeat - Open Material Weakness 10 Develop and implement audit readiness procedures to ensure that audit information is complete, accurate, has undergone proper quality control procedures, and readily available or can be retrieved timely.
+Repeat - Open Material Weakness Financial System and Reporting 9 (10) Develop and implement audit readiness procedures to ensure that audit information is complete, accurate, has undergone proper quality control procedures, and readily available or can be retrieved timely.
 The audit readiness procedures should include audit coordination protocol with ARC that clearly define roles and responsibilities of all parties involved in the process.
-Repeat - Open Financial System and Reporting 11 Develop comprehensive policies and procedures to document its financial statement preparation process.
+Repeat - Open

+FY 21 Audit FY 21 Audit Recommendation Description Status of FY 21 Report Report Rec.
+Recommendations in Finding Area Number FY 23 10 (11) Develop comprehensive policies and procedures to document its financial statement preparation process.
 The policies and procedures should clearly delineate responsibilities among various members of the Accounting and Financial Management Service (AFMS) group and team leads and those performed by AmeriCorps' shared services provider, clarifying the responsibility of AmeriCorps for the accuracy of the reported information.
-The policies and procedures should address the Modified Repeat - Superseded by FY 23 Recommendations #9 and #10
+The policies and procedures should address the following aspects: a.

-FY 21 Audit Report Finding Area FY 21 Audit Report Rec.
-Number Recommendation Description Status of FY 21 Recommendations in FY 23 following aspects: a.
 The process to determine and document AmeriCorps' balance fluctuation expectations based on a combination of internal and external operating factors, and program and financial relevant information available. b.
 Detailed process to research significant balance fluctuations.
 AmeriCorps should research and explain all significant balance fluctuations at the account and transaction level.
 Maintain and have the supporting documentation readily available. c.
 Research and retain supporting documents required for any identified account balance differences derived from its abnormal balance review or the tie point analysis. d.
-Address fatal and non-fatal GTAS edit failures prior to GTAS certification. e.
+Address fatal and non-fatal Government-wide Treasury Account Symbol edit failures prior to GTAS certification. e.
 Document resolution for all balance differences and retain supporting documentation of related research.
+Modified Repeat - Superseded by FY 23 Recommendations #7 and #8

-12 Continue working with ARC to review and correct AmeriCorps' balances in detail to ensure they are properly supported and that balances migrated to the ARC platform are complete, accurate, and reliable.
-Repeat - Open 13 Strengthen its policies and procedures over the processing of journal entries going forward now that AmeriCorps has transitioned to the shared service environment.
+FY 21 Audit Report Finding Area FY 21 Audit Report Rec.
+Number Recommendation Description Status of FY 21 Recommendations in FY 23 11 (12) Continue working with Administrative Resource Center to review and correct AmeriCorps' balances in detail to ensure they are properly supported and that balances migrated to the ARC platform are complete, accurate, and reliable.
+Repeat - Open 12 (13) Strengthen its policies and procedures over the processing of journal entries going forward now that AmeriCorps has transitioned to the shared service environment.
 The policies and procedures should cover the following: a.
-A process to track the sequence of journal entries transactions for completeness.
+A process to track the sequence of journal entry transactions for completeness. b.
+A policy as to when it is appropriate to use a journal entry and approval procedures for journal entries recorded to ensure segregation of duties. c.
+A requirement to provide a fact-specific description of the purpose of the journal entry, along with adequate supporting documentation. d.
+Documentation needed to support journal entries and how it will be maintained.
+Repeat - Open 13 (14) Validate and ensure journal entries are properly supported, documented, and are readily available for examination.
 Repeat - Open